Contributing guidelines

 - HTTPS:

-git clone https://github.com/<username>/Ark.git
+git clone https://github.com/<username>/Ark.git - or SSH:

 git clone git@github.com:<username>/Ark.git